thomasteoh/Coursera---Getting-and-Cleaning-Data-Assignment/README.md

 ### (7) Calculate averages and write to a file

 As specified in the instructions, we want the means of our measurements.
-Then its reordered so that the measurements for subject 1 are grouped together and written to our output file run_analysis_averages.txt
+Then its reordered so that the measurements for each subject are grouped together and written to our output file run_analysis_averages.txt